identio/identio-hugo/content/docs/identio-server/reference/index.md

 ### Configure a specific authentication level for an application

-You can configure a specific authentification level for an application that will override both the authentication level requested by the application (if any) or the default authentification level.
+You can configure a specific authentication level for an application that will override both the authentication level requested by the application (if any) or the default authentication level.

-This behaviour is configured through the ´applicationSpecificAuthLevel´ parameter.
+This behavior is configured through the ´applicationSpecificAuthLevel´ parameter.
 This parameter is a list.

 An application specific authentication level has 3 properties: